mspncp/gosu-wiki/Getting-Started-on-Linux.md

 ## Using Gosu in C++ with CMake

 Have a look at the examples.
-The example `CMakeLists.txt` are short, commented and straight forward, and can be used as a starting point for your own Gosu C++ games:
+The example `CMakeLists.txt` are short, commented and straightforward, and can be used as a starting point for your own Gosu C++ games:

 https://github.com/gosu/gosu/blob/master/examples/Tutorial/CMakeLists.txt

 ## Using Gosu in C++ without CMake

 (The following assumes that you have installed Gosu system-wide.
-Note: This hasn't been tested in a while...)
+Note: This hasn't been tested in a while.)

 You have to compile with `` `pkg-config --cflags gosu` `` and `` `pkg-config --libs gosu` ``, so a simple Makefile could look like this: